yanxuceo/OfficeGear/README.md

 ## About OfficeGear
+I am thrilled to introduce my latest work - OfficeGear, a smart(not yet😅) solution designed to enhance your health and productivity at the office.

+In today's fast-paced work environment, it's easy to neglect our basic health needs - staying hydrated and moving around.
+That's why I’ve developed OfficeGear, a device that tracks your daily hydration levels and sedentary time, encouraging you to make healthier choices throughout your workday. 💧🏃‍♂️

+### OfficeGear Functionality
 With OfficeGear, you can:
 - Set personalized daily water intake goals. 💦
 - Customize sedentary time alerts, reminding you to stand up and move. 🕒